grisu/gricli/src/main/resources/help/commands/exec.md

     commandline        : The command string to execute.

-Be aware, for now you have to escape the commandline with "'s.
-Also, you can't use commands with remote files (yet).
+Be aware, you can't use commands with remote files (yet).

 Example usage:

-    exec "ls -lah"
+    exec ls -lah